 All Vanderbilt undergraduate students have access to DoreWays.
-Simply use your VUnetID and password on the Single Sign-On page to log into your account.
+Use your VUnetID and password on the Single Sign-On page to log into your account.

-Qualifications: You must be a current junior or senior and have financial need based on records with the Office of Student Financial Services.
+Qualifications: You must be a current undergraduate or graduate student and have financial need based on records with the Office of Student Financial Services.

 Please note: The card will not affect your financial aid, but you may need to complete a Form 1099 for income tax purposes.
 We have a limited supply of cards due to funding.
 Please allow up to 10 business days from your time of the request to receive your card.
 Stop by or email email@example.com for more information.

-We educate and coach our undergraduate students, connecting them to a world of possibilities.
+We educate and coach Vanderbilt students, connecting them to a world of possibilities.